Ketosis in cows: Causes, Symptoms, Treatment and Prevention

 - Periodically perform blood, milk, urine tests for ketone bodies and other indicators.

 - Monitor and analyse changes in milk parameters with BROLIS HerdLine, especially in the first months of lactation.
 An in-line milk analyzer may provide a lot of useful information about the state of the udder in cows.
 The presented data on changes in the composition of milk and other indicators during milking make it possible to quickly and efficiently identify animals the bodies of which are undergoing changes that are not characteristic of a healthy organism.
-By assessing the values of milk protein, fat, lactose, electrical conductivity and other indicators obtained during each milking, the system immediately provides data on cows in the risk group of ketosis.
+By assessing the values of milk protein, fat, lactose, and other indicators obtained during each milking, the system immediately provides data on cows in the risk group of ketosis.
 This provides the opportunity to make timely and quick decisions and prevent the progression of the disease.